AlvarArias/Ency-App-/README.md

 ![newENCY](https://github.com/AlvarArias/Ency-App-/assets/7523384/42a9a82a-9c74-415f-a7d4-603fba6f96ff)
 # Ency-App
 This repository provides an overview of the key components of the Ency App project.
-Ency App is a powerful iOS application designed for creating sales proposals and seamlessly integrated with Zoho Books.
+Ency App is a powerful iOS application for Ipad, designed for creating sales proposals and seamlessly integrated with Zoho Books.
 The generated proposals are conveniently delivered to clients as PDF files.
 The app utilizes Core Data for efficient internal storage and is developed using Swift UI.